 It’s important to remember that almost everybody has these thoughts.
 Feeling like you’re not doing enough or that you could be doing more is a common issue SLPs face.
 You’re not alone.

-When I’m feeling down about the realities of my job, I lean on gratitude.
+When I’m feeling down about the realities of my job, I lean on gratitude to help improve my SLP job satisfaction.
 I am so thankful I don’t have to sit behind a desk all day.
 I’m so thankful I get to interact with such a diverse group of humans every day.
 I am so thankful that the work I do matters.

 I hope this serves as a bit of a mindset shift and allows you to have more realistic expectations for yourself and your work.
 Reframing my thoughts by focusing on what is actually in my control and on gratitude has significantly impacted my professional happiness.
 I hope it helps you in the same way!